The Centre (political party): History

+Ideology and platform

+The Centre aims to promote Switzerland’s unity, seek compromise, and focus on solving problems rather than exploiting them for political gain.
+It positions itself between the left and right, which it sees as drifting ever further apart, and opposes the growing polarization of the country’s politics.

+According to its statutes, the party is guided by Christian and conservative democratic values, seeking to foster the development of society and the state on the basis of individual freedom, support for families in all their forms, equal opportunities, and solidarity.
+It advocates for a competitive yet socially responsible economy, the responsible use of natural resources, and the lawful, accountable exercise of governmental authority.
+The Centre supports federalism and subsidiarity, the strengthening of Swiss national unity, and cooperation with other countries to safeguard independence, security, and the promotion of peace in Europe and beyond.

 Elections

 In the 2019 Swiss federal election, the CVP tallied 11.6% of the vote for the National Council with 25 members, while the BDP won 2.4% and had three members.
 For elections to the Council of States, the CVP had 13 members.
 Combined, The Centre has 28 members in the National Council, placing it in a tie for fourth-largest in the lower house.
 It retains its status as the largest party in the upper house.